 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what happens during the Union Presidency of Jefferson Davis asked our readers?
 Well since you ask..
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Alternate Nations thread.

 In 1865,driven incandescent with fury over his role in coercing the Deep Southern States back into the Union, the fire-eater John Wilkes Booth sneaked into the presidential box at Ford's theatre in Washington and shot Jefferson Davis at point blank range.